TDBarnhouse/Unleash-the-Beast/README.md

-# Unleash-the-Beast
+# Unleash the Beast
-Mod menu for Call of Duty: Black Ops 2.
+My mod menu for Call of Duty: Black Ops 2.

+# Credit
-Credit to @Extincts for the base of the menu.
+Acknowledgements to Extinct for the base of the menu code.